DFE-Digital/get-into-teaching-app/app/views/content/improve-your-subject-knowledge.md

   - Subject knowledge enhancement
   - SKE
 ---
-If you're concerned about how well you know the subject you want to teach, do not worry - you may be able to do a 'subject knowledge enhancement' course.
+If you're concerned about how well you know the subject you want to teach, do not worry - you may be able to do a 'subject knowledge enhancement' (SKE) course.

 When you apply for teacher training, the school or university will help you establish whether you need to improve your subject knowledge.